erichoangnle/chinese_chess/README.md

 The Cannon/Catapult is a peculiar piece.
 It moves exactly like the Chariot (or rook) when not capturing.
 But to capture, it must have a piece, friend or foe, in line to jump over.
 In this diagram, the Cannon/Catapult can capture the enemy pawn, as shown.
-It can not, however, move beyond that pawn, or to the unoccupied points A or B.
+It can not, however, move beyond that pawn, or to the unoccupied marked by X's.

 ## Additional Rules